 A question that really drives great aid organisations

-Great innovators, from all walks of life, in every corner of the earth have build their impact on the world by relentlessly asking if there is a better way to create positive change.
+Great innovators, from all walks of life and in every corner of the earth have made their impact on the world by relentlessly asking if there is a better way to create positive change.

-There is a lot of talk about knowledge exchange; single and double loop learning and information sharing, not just in the development and aid sector.
-Faced with severe funding limitation, changing business models and an ever more complex context, many NGOs, donors and other non-profit organisation struggle to find the answer to the question “how do I improve my impact”.
-Sometimes, we even ask “how do I even prove the impact I am having, if any?”.
+There is a lot of talk about knowledge exchange, single and double loop learning and information sharing, and not just in the development and aid sector.
+Faced with severe funding limitations, changing business models and an ever more complex context, many NGOs, donors and other non-profit organisations struggle to find the answer to the question “How do I improve my impact?”
+Sometimes, we even ask “How do I even prove the impact I am having, if any?”

 As valuable as the concepts of knowledge sharing are, they miss one fundamental point: Knowledge should inspire innovation.
 And innovation comes from refusing to accept limitations, pushing for more, believing that the possibilities are indeed endless.

-It makes sense to remember that true learning, quicker adaptation to new ways and new contexts and real innovation, come from a refusal of the status quo and a refusal to be limited by the unchangeable circumstances, the current technology or challenging environment we work in.
+It makes sense to remember that true learning, quicker adaptation to new ways and new contexts and real innovation come from a refusal of the status quo and a refusal to be limited by unchangeable circumstances, current technology or the challenging environment we work in.

 Knowledge sharing itself is not the aim, but a means to innovation.
-Being institutionally able, intellectually capable and emotionally willing to decide when to accept knowledge as possibility or refuse to accept it as an ultimate limitation is where good innovation comes from.
+Being institutionally able, intellectually capable and emotionally willing to decide when to accept knowledge as a possibility or when to refuse to accept it as an ultimate limitation is where good innovation comes from.